agaucher/SimpleBankingApi/README.md

 | GET |`getHistory/{accountNumber}`       | Returns all transactions and the related balance for the given account   |
 | POST |`deposit`        | Make a transaction to deposit funds on the given account (Parameters: accountNumber, amount, comment)   |
 | POST |`withdraw`       | Make a transaction to withdraw funds from the given account (Parameters: accountNumber, amount, comment)  |

+Use the following link to test the webapi: [Swagger](https://simplebankingapi.azurewebsites.net)